KaiweiLL/Canada-2023-diurnal-projections/README.md

 - **02_Projection v2_plot.py**

 ### 5. A small dataset to demo
 Here we provide late-century fire weather projections on SSP3-7.0 for demo use.
 It includes 6 component of FWI system outputs and can be used in workflow #4.
+Download link: https://drive.google.com/drive/folders/11ecJL1x0eR-xhqxNHK3umezZnZk6KnZF?usp=sharing

 ## Key Findings